-- a. to a competition in which the Participant is directly participating; or - b. to the Participant's sport; or - c. to any event of a multisport competition in which the Participant is a Participant.
+a. to a competition in which the Participant is directly participating; or ba. to the Participant's sport; or eb. to any event of a multisport competition in which they are accredited to participate Participant is a Participant.

 2.2.
-Manipulation of sports Competitions
+Manipulation of sports-Competitions